JonmarCorpuz/SecondBrain/Kubernetes/Control Plane.md

 The [etcd](https://etcd.io/docs/) is a distributed key-value store database that stores all the cluster's data and its current state

+* Acts as the single source of truth for the cluster's state
-* A leader-based distributed system that ensures that the leader periodically send heartbeats on time to all foloowes to keep the cluster stable
+* A leader-based distributed system that ensures that the leader periodically send heartbeats on time to all followes to keep the cluster stable
 * Aims to ensure that no resource starvation occurs (Performance and stability of the cluster is sensitive to network and disk I/O, so any resource starvation can lead to heartbeat timeout, causing instability of the cluster and an unstable etcd indicates that no leader is elected.
 Under such circumstances, a cluster cannot make any changes to its current state, which implies no new pods can be scheduled)
 * If your Kubernetes cluster uses etcd as its backing store, make sure you have a back up plan for the data
 * [etcd requirements](https://kubernetes.io/docs/tasks/administer-cluster/configure-upgrade-etcd/#resource-requirements-for-etcd)